MarkoSterk/beta_cell_analysis_suite/README.md

 ## Exclude cells step configurations
 Once you run the 5th step (cell exclusion) time series of each cell is plotted and displayed on the screen.
 Similar to the first responder analysis.
+The time series are plotet between the provided "INTERVAL_START_TIME_SECONDS" and "INTERVAL_END_TIME_SECONDS" time points.
+You can pan across the plot with the panning tool.
 After visual inspection you can do/click/select:

 * right arraw: keeps the current cell